-Figure 5: ICESat-2 data processing flow.
-ATL02 processing converts the ATL01 data to science units and applies instrument corrections.
-The Precision Pointing Determination (PPD) and Precision Orbit Determination (POD) solutions compute the pointing vector and position of the ICESat-2 observatory.
+Figure 5.
+Schematic of the ICESat-2 data processing flow.
+The ATL01 algorithm reformats and unpacks the Level-0 data and converts it into engineering units.
+ATL02 processing converts ATL01 data to science units and applies instrument corrections.
+The Precision Pointing Determination (PPD) and Precision Orbit Determination (POD) solutions compute the pointing vector and position of the ICESat-2 observatory as a function of time.